HASwitchPlate/HASPone/Home_Assistant/blueprints/README.md

 ![Preview](https://raw.githubusercontent.com/HASwitchPlate/HASPone/main/images/hasp_Display_Value_with_Icon_and_Colors.png)

-A HASP button displays the current value of an entity (state or attribute) with a dynamic icon on the left and (optional) colors.
+A HASPone button displays the current value of an entity (state or attribute) with a dynamic icon on the left and (optional) colors.
 Up to 5 icons and color ranges are supported.

 ---